artis-mcrt/artis/artisoptions_doc.md

 constexpr bool LEVEL_IS_NLTE(int element_z, int ionstage, int level) { return false; }

-// Use TJ radiation density temperature for Boltzmann excitation formua instead of electron temperature Te constexpr bool LTEPOP_EXCITATION_USE_TJ = false;
+// Use TJ radiation density temperature for Boltzmann excitation formua instead of electron temperature Te
+// This is default on for classic, and off for nebularnlte, where it affects the super-level constexpr bool LTEPOP_EXCITATION_USE_TJ = false;

 // Only include a single level for the highest ion stage